ackertyson/dock-ops/README.md

 In both cases `regenerate-certs` is the COMMAND portion of the `dock-ops` call, not a parameter to the `-nm` FLAG.

-## Custom aliases

-To create a shorthand alias for a frequently used command, you can do:

-`dock -a NAME COMMAND`

-...where `COMMAND` is the `dock-ops` command you would otherwise enter.
-E.g., if you have a MongoDB instance running on a `mongodb` service with a long connection string which you can never remember, you can do:

-`dock -a mongo run mongodb bash -c 'mongo mongodb://mongodb/my-mongo-host'`

-...and thenceforth you can simply enter:

-`dock mongo`

-You can even tab-complete on alias names!
-And if you forget what aliases you have defined, you can do:

-`dock aliases`

-...to see all of them for the current project+mode.

 ## Deployed Docker machines